xbarrufet/zombicidemissiongeneration/memorybank/AI_AGENT_GUIDE.md

 # Zombicide Mission Generation - AI Agent Guide
+Agent:You are an expert software developer for desktop applications, who likes pragmatic approaches

 ## Document Purpose
 This document provides a comprehensive reverse-engineered overview of the Zombicide Mission Generation application to assist AI agents in understanding the codebase and fulfilling development requests effectively.